-Each Judge has three Magistrates on his or her personal staff, having general responsibility for covering all domestic and juvenile cases assigned to his or her Judge's docket.
+Each Judge has three Magistrates on his or her personal staff, having general responsibility for covering all Domestic Relations and Juvenile Court cases assigned to his or her Judge's docket.
 Types of cases, issues, and hearings heard by the Magistrates are determined at the discretion of their Judge.